MaximoMoyer/Favorite-Projects-During-School/Netflix_Dashboard - (CSS,HMTL,JS)/README.md

 # Summary #

-This project took real netflix data from Kaggle, and created an interactive dashboard using HTML, CSS, and Javascript.
+This project took real Netflix data from Kaggle, and created an interactive dashboard using HTML, CSS, and Javascript.

 ## Viewing Instructions: ##